Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 up to boundary equivalence. \end{theorem}

 \begin{proof} Recall that $\mathsf{F}$ assigns to each admissible datum $X$ a filtered representation category $\mathsf{C}_X$ with finite termination, functorial filtration, and detectable boundaries.
 Informally, the argument mirrors the intrinsic reconstruction theorem applied functorially in the variable $X$.
-Each category $\mathsf{C}_X$ contains complete defect-detectable interaction data, and this determines a canonical phase $\mathcal P_X$.
+Each category $\mathsf{C}_X$ contains the defect-detectable interaction data relevant to finite-depth reconstruction data, and this determines an associated algebraic phase $\mathcal P_X$.
 Functoriality of the assignment $X\mapsto\mathsf{C}_X$ promotes the phases $\mathcal P_X$ to a functor $\mathsf{G}$, and intrinsic reconstruction gives a boundary-relative equivalence $\Rep_f(\mathcal P_X)\simeq\mathsf{C}_X$, yielding the required factorisation.

 For a fixed datum $X$, the filtered category $\mathsf{C}_X$ carries a functorial defect stratification that terminates at finite depth.
 As in the intrinsic reconstruction theorem, the defect decomposition of endomorphisms determines interaction patterns up to the first defect layer, producing an algebraic phase $\mathcal P_X$ unique up to intrinsic equivalence.
-The construction introduces no additional choices: all structure comes directly from the defect behaviour in $\mathsf{C}_X$.
+The construction is determined by the defect structure of $\mathsf{C}_X$ up to intrinsic equivalence: all structure comes directly from the defect behaviour in $\mathsf{C}_X$.

 If $X\to Y$ is a morphism of admissible data, the functoriality of $\mathsf{F}$ yields a filtered functor

 that preserves defect degrees.
 This functor transports interaction patterns and therefore induces a phase morphism $\mathcal P_X\to\mathcal P_Y$.
 The assignment $X \mapsto \mathcal P_X$ is thus functorial, giving a functor